 Is Gary Chapman’s Marriage Advice Safe for Abuse Victims?
 A Critical Review of Focus on the Family’s Claims and Credentials

-Every time Gary Chapman gives marriage advice, abusive husbands pick up new ideas for manipulating their wives — and his new Focus on the Family interview, “How to Have a Better Marriage,” is no exception.
+Every time Gary Chapman gives marriage advice, abusive husbands pick up new ideas for manipulating their wives — and his new Focus on the Family interview, “How to Have a Better Marriage: Enjoy Marriage Again,” is no exception.
 In this post, I examine whether Chapman’s marriage advice is safe for abuse victims, whether the video claims about research are accurate, and whether he has the counseling credentials implied by Focus on the Family and by his own public bio.

 This is the 3rd in a series of exposés on Gary Chapman — the pastor, author, and unlicensed “marriage counselor” whose teachings routinely blame wives for their husbands’ destructive and abusive behavior.